robwillisinfo/Get-PSLogSizeEstimate/README.md

 that will be required when ingesting these logs into a central respository or SIEM.

 How the estimate is calculated:
-1. The size of the log divided by the total number of events = The average event size
+1. The size of the log divided by the total number of events in the log = The average event size
 2. Retention period divided by timespan of the newest and oldest events in the log = Log Rotations per the defined retention period
 3. Building off the data from the two previous steps:
-   # of events x average event size x estimated log rotations per specified rentention period =
-   estimated storage requirement
+   Number of events x average event size x estimated log rotations per specified rentention period = estimated storage requirement

 Usage